-This programme benefits from Surrey Business School’s excellent reputation in Accounting and Finance courses, and offers an advanced understanding in accounting and finance as well as the opportunity to specialise through optional modules.
+This programme benefits from Surrey Business School’s leading reputation in accounting and finance, offering an advanced understanding in the subject.

-The core modules provide not only a rigorous treatment of the relevant theory, but also the quantitative techniques necessary to understand the literature and undertake empirical investigations in the areas of accounting and finance.
-The optional modules offer students a broader perspective on the subject matter and allow them to specialise in areas that are of particular interest to them.
+The programme’s core modules provide not only a rigorous treatment of the relevant theory, but also the quantitative techniques necessary to understand the literature and undertake empirical investigations in the areas of accounting and finance.

-The programme involves six compulsory modules, two elective modules from a range of choices and a dissertation.
+The programme involves six compulsory modules, two elective modules and a dissertation.